 As stated above, a sole proprietorship firm does not need to publish its period results in the public domain.
 The documents which the business has to share with regulatory authorities are very few, making it a fairly simple and straightforward type of business organization to run.
 This allows the owner to invest more time in core business activities and also saves his money.

 The owner of a sole proprietorship firm does not have to pay taxes two times or ‘double taxes’ as is the case in corporations.
-In the case of corporations, the profits are first taxed by a flat corporate tax rate and then the dividends distributed from the profits after tax (PAT) are taxed in the hands of the owners.
-For a sole proprietorship, however, there is no separate tax for the business and the owner can take all the profits of the business as his personal income.
+In the case of corporations, the profits are first taxed by a flat corporate tax rate, and then the dividends distributed from the profits after tax (PAT) are taxed in the hands of the owners.
+For a sole proprietorship, however, there is no separate tax for the business, and the owner can take all the profits of the business as his personal income.

 Disadvantages of Sole Proprietorship

 Sole Proprietorship firms are very easy to form and attract certain advantages that are unique to them.
 This form of business organization is also the most common form of doing business in the United States.
-However, there are some big disadvantages which an individual needs to consider before getting into it.
+However, there are some big disadvantages that an individual needs to consider before getting into it.
 These are:

 Undoubtedly, one of the greatest disadvantages of a sole proprietorship firm is that the liability of the owner is unlimited.
 Courts can seize the owner’s personal assets if there is some legal action against the firm.
 This legal action commonly arises when the owner has tax payments due or when he is not paying back his debts.